 for all $\Psi_0 \in D_0$ and $\xi_+\in \mathcal{N}_+$.

-Unfortunately, as it was stated in the introduction, von Neumann's theorem is not always suitable for the explicit construction of general self--adjoint extensions of the Laplace--Beltrami operator because we need to determine first the deficiency spaces $\mathcal{N}_\pm$.
-We can take however a different route inspired in the classical treatment of formally self--adjoint differential operators.
-If we rewrite eq. (\ref{formal}) for functions $\Psi$, $\Phi$ in $D^\dagger = \mathcal{H}^2(M)$ instead of $C_c^\infty(M \backslash \partial M)$, a simple computation shows:
+Unfortunately von Neumann's theorem is not always suitable for the numerical computation of general self-adjoint extensions of the Laplace-Beltrami operator because one needs to determine first the deficiency spaces $\mathcal{N}_\pm$ and, moreover, the domain given by Eq.\ \eqref{Neumanndomain} is algebraically not well behaved.
+We can take however a different route inspired in the classical treatment of formally self-adjoint differential operators.
+If we rewrite Eq.\ (\ref{laplace}) for functions $\Psi$, $\Phi$ $\in D^\dagger = \mathcal{H}^2(M)$ instead of $C_c^\infty(M \backslash \partial M)$, a simple computation shows: